Copro/selenium-java-record-vaadin/README.md

 selenium-java-record-vaadin
 ===========================

 The sample project uses Java Selenium JUnit and Testcontainer with Chrome browser.
-Recording the session as video (VNC | MP4) is skipped because of bad ffmpeg performance on small headless VPS servers.
+Recording the VNC Testcontainer session as video (FLV | MP4) is skipped because of bad ffmpeg performance on small headless VPS servers.

 Selenium TestCase:
 - Open netcup Forum URL